 A good, general-purpose periodical index.
 General Onefile includes more than 5,156 full-text titles; five newspaper indexes — a total of more than 9,200 titles in all.
 Also includes news items from 89 wire services, still images, video, and podcasts.
 How to Use

-Over 6,000 publications.
+LexisNexis Academic has over 6,000 publications.
 Full-text of over 350 newspapers from the U.S. and around the world, including The New York Times, and The Washington Post; hundreds of other news publications; broadcast transcripts from the major television and radio networks; political transcripts covering Congressional committee hearings, press briefings from the State, Justice, and Defense departments, and presidential news conferences; wire services; surveys and polls from the Roper Center for Public Opinion Research.

 Has business and financial news, U.S. and international company financial information from government or private sources, market research, industry reports, and SEC filings.

 Includes law reviews, state and federal statutes, codes, and regulations, case law, and other legal resources.

 Please note: Nexis Uni will no longer be available through the library after June 2018.
 Nexis Uni is the new interface for LexisNexis Academic.
 Both interfaces will be available through May 2018.
 Nexis Uni™ features more than 15,000 news, business and legal sources from LexisNexis®—including U.S. Supreme Court decisions dating back to 1790—with an intuitive interface that offers quick discovery across all content types.

 ProQuest Central searches for articles in more than forty subject area databases that include Business, Health and Medical, Social Sciences, Education, Science and Technology, and Humanities content.
 Click on Databases (2) to select specific databases or subject areas to search within.